aw1875/oauth2/README.md

 ## Examples

 All examples will use [http.zig](https://github.com/karlseguin/http.zig) as our server.
 The same logic can be applied anywhere though.
+Please note that the examples don't handle any memory cleanup because we're letting httpz's response arena allocator handle all allocations and deallocations.
+If your use case differs, you will want to handle deallocation appropriately to avoid memory leaks.

 #### GoogleProvider